-The delayed discovery rule was created as a way to protect negligence claims from the statute of limitations, which could have expired prior to the plaintiff knowing that he or she had a legal claim.
-The delayed discovery rule is a legal set of guidelines that postpone the running of the statutes of limitations during the period of time the plaintiff did not know they had a claim.
+The delayed discovery rule was created as a way to protect negligence claims from the statute of limitations, which could have expired before the plaintiff knowing that he or she had a legal claim.
+This legal set of guidelines postpones the running of the statutes of limitations.
+But it only remains tolled during the period the plaintiff did not know they had a claim.

-This could also be due to the implement of reasonable diligence, which would not have discovered the injuries could lead to his or her action against the defendant or perpetrator.
-This rule can apply in sexual abuse cases, until the victim discovers the connection between their injuries and the sexual abuse that occurred.
+This period could also be due to the implementation of reasonable diligence, which would not have discovered the injuries could lead to his or her action against the defendant or perpetrator.
+This rule can apply in sexual abuse cases until the victim sees the connection between their injuries and the sexual abuse that occurred.

 An example of the delayed discovery rule legal definition:

 Typically, a ground of legal action accrues upon the event from the final component crucial to the cause of action.
 (April Enterprises, Inc. v.
 KTTV (1983) 147 Cal.App.3d 805, 826.)
 The doctrine is based upon fairness.
 And this is why we have the delayed discovery rule.